Anger can come in different forms. Sometimes, it’s sudden verbal outbursts, sometimes aggression, and sometimes anger is supressed and slowly boils.

 Holding onto the past

 Writing the letter gave me confidence.
-I started to realise that speaking up about how I felt was now not because I wanted to release my anger on them, but something I needed to do for me.
+I started to realise that speaking up about how I felt was not about unleashing my anger on this person, but something I needed to do for me.
 Forgiving them was not for their benefit, but for mine.
 So, I sent the letter.

 After sending this letter, the depression and anxiety I was experiencing declined massively.
 It really helped knowing that someone understood how I felt, and that this person that had broken me so badly finally understood what they had done.
 It made me more confident as a person and taught me to stand up for myself, no matter how big or small the situation is.